Sumitmaithani/Sumitmaithani/README.md

 - 📫 How to reach me via social links.

 ### About
-Yo, it's Sumit and I'm in the game \n
+Yo, it's Sumit and I'm in the game <br>
-Front-end development is my claim to fame
+Front-end development is my claim to fame <br>
-With React JS and React Native, I'm on the rise Building interfaces that'll leave you mesmerized
+With React JS and React Native, I'm on the rise <br>
+Building interfaces that'll leave you mesmerized <br>

-Got skills on the web and skills on mobile too Creating apps that'll make you say "woo!"
+Got skills on the web and skills on mobile too <br>
+Creating apps that'll make you say "woo!" <br>
-My code is clean and my designs are tight
+My code is clean and my designs are tight<br>
-I work hard day and night to make it all right
+I work hard day and night to make it all right<br>

-Collaboration is key, I love to team up
+Collaboration is key, I love to team up<br>
-Creating products that'll make you wanna scream "what's up!"
+Creating products that'll make you wanna scream "what's up!"<br>
-My passion is UX, making it all feel right
+My passion is UX, making it all feel right<br>
-So come and work with me, we'll make some apps that'll take flight!
+So come and work with me, we'll make some apps that'll take flight!<br>

 ### SKILLS
 <p>